 Brands, you can and should play a role but you must proceed with caution.
 Ensure you have a right to be involved and make sure your contribution outweighs the benefit to you because young Aussies are watching and either waiting for you to prove yourselves or fail- they will talk about it either way!

 Only 1 in 10 say they don’t care what a brand stands for but 43% stated that if they could afford it, they would only buy brands that were socially and environmentally responsible.
 If your brand can show it is moving in the right direction, talk about it- this audience wants to listen.

-Technology has gotten a bad rap and seems to be used as the scapegoat for all of young society’s ills.
-From gaming to social media, the focus away from real life interactions and into the digital void is an easy excuse for a complicated time.
+Technology has gotten a bad rap and seems to be used as the scapegoat for all of the young society’s ills.
+From gaming to social media, the focus away from real-life interactions and into the digital void is an easy excuse for a complicated time.

 They aren’t naïve about it though.
 50% admit that spending too much time on social media makes them feel down/lonely and so are starting to become more conscious about the way they use their time online.

 And this is yet another opportunity for you as a brand to reach them.
 Can you use technology to help them connect in a more efficient way or disconnect altogether?

 The most surefire way to connect with your audience though is to immerse them in your brand.
 They are looking for reasons to get together and try something new.
 They want shared experiences with friends that they can talk (brag) about- the more unique, the better.

 After all, nearly half feel passionate about having fun and the same number feels passionate about having strong relationships, both of which can be achieved through sharing moments that make an impact.
 (It also doesn’t hurt that 2 out of 3 told us that the most important factor in whether they will make a purchase or not is experiencing a product or brand before they buy.)